Be enriched by the scenic beauty of the Manaslu area

 Trek down to Chumling after visiting Tsum Valley via the same route, and trek to Deng.
 Trek via green forest trails and pass through a series of Buddhist villages like Bihi Phedi and Namrung.
 Namrung provides breathtaking views of Ganesh Himal, Hiunchuli, and Siringi Himal.
 At higher elevations, you start experiencing the changes in vegetation, and the air thins.
 You are offered an incredible view of Manaslu Himal (8,163 m) as you continue ahead, going through Lhi, Lho, and Shyala.
 See the Lho Monastery and enjoy the peaceful vistas of prayer flags fluttering in the air and mani walls.

 Rest at Sama Gaon for a day and acclimatize at high altitude by going around the areas, or trek to Manaslu Base Camp or Phungen Monastery.
 Highly recommended.
-Be amazed by glorious views of glaciers, icefalls, and the huge Manaslu Massif.
+Be amazed by the glorious views of glaciers, icefalls, and the huge Manaslu Massif.
 Having had their fill, go ahead and trek to Samdo and then to Dharamsala or Larkya Phedi.
 A step more to Larkya La Pass, the trekking summit.
 It is no easy walk over Larkya La Pass, but the view from the summit is well worth the walk.
 You have the broad Himalayan vistas of the Himlung Himal, Manaslu Himal, Kangguru, and Annapurna II.
 Feel the inexplicable grandeur of the Himalayas and the surrounding hills, and then descend to Bhimtang and proceed further via the rhododendron forests to Goa and Tilije.
 Drive back from Tilije to Kathmandu and complete your Manaslu and Tsum Valley Trek.

-This Tsum Valley with Manaslu trek not only offers an adventurous trek in remote Nepal, but it also offers you the chance to get closer to the Tibetan-influenced culture and lifestyle of the rural Nepal people.
+This Tsum Valley with Manaslu trek not only offers an adventurous trek in remote Nepal, but it also offers you the chance to get closer to the Tibetan-influenced culture and lifestyle of the rural Nepalese people.

 Short Itinerary